 - Family history of hypoparathyroidism

-Many patients with hypoparathyroidism will have not symptoms.
+Hypoparathyroidism does not always cause symptoms.
 If symptoms do develop, they may include:

 - Blood tests

 Images may be taken of your bodily structures.
 This can be done with: